Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Experimental Results and Ablations

 To further test our approach in real-time scenarios, we choose the current best model family on the COCO test-dev according to \cite{paperswithcode}, i.e. EfficientDet \cite{tan2020efficientdet}, and take the smallest model D0 as our baseline model.
-We test it on the NVIDIA Jetson AGX Xavier, which is an embedded computer with integrated GPU suitable for on-board processing.
-For that, we convert the trained model to half-precision using JetPack and TensorRT and set the performance mode to MAX-N. The inference speed is reported in frames per second (fps) averaged over the validation set.
-Similar to \cite{ringwald2019uav}, the fps times do not include the non-maximum suppression stage as TensorRT does not supported this.
-Keeping the image ratio, the employed longer image side is 1408px for training and testing.
-As shown in Table \ref{table:efficient-visdrone}, sharing the backbone yields an improvement of 1.3 point mAP$_{50}$ for the angle experts.
+We employ it on the NVIDIA Jetson AGX Xavier suitable for on-board processing \cite{ditty2018nvidia}.
+For that, we convert the trained model to half-precision using JetPack and TensorRT \cite{vanholder2016efficient} and set the performance mode to MAX-N. The inference speed is reported in frames per second (fps) averaged over the validation set.
+Similar to \cite{ringwald2019uav}, the fps values do not include the non-maximum suppression stage as TensorRT does not supported it yet.
+Keeping the image ratio, the employed longer image side is 1408 pixels for training and testing.

+We freeze the whole backbone and only leave the box-prediction net \cite{tan2020efficientdet} domain-specific.
+As shown in Table \ref{table:efficient-visdrone}, sharing the backbone yields an improvement of 1.3 point mAP$_{50}$ and 1 point mAP$_{50}^\text{avg}$ for the angle experts.
 Both models run at 21.8fps, suitable for live on-board processing.
 With all pre- and post-processing steps, we obtain a wall-clock time of 18.1fps.